ThULB/jportal/README.txt

 By default the installation creates a super user called "administrator" with password "alleswirdgut", that is member of group "rootgroup".
 Watch chapter "RIGHTS MANAGEMENT" to see what this user is allowed to do.

-If you want to use WCMS (Web Content Management System) of JPortal:
-- go to your web browser and click menu point "Tools" > "WCMS"
-- log in with login name "admin" and password "wcms"

 9. RIGHTS MANAGEMENT
 ======================================
 ======================================